Things to do in North Vancouver

 - Anatoli Souvlaki – Greek cuisine with Happy Hour menu

-- Cazba Restaurant – fine Persian cuisine, located 16th Street West and Lonsdale
+- Cazba Restaurant – Persian cuisine, located 16th Street West and Lonsdale

-- Hachi Hana Japanese Restaurant – located Lonsdale and 15th St
+- Sushi Umi Japanese Restaurant – located Lonsdale and 19th Street

-- Smoke and Bones – authentic Southern Style Barbecue, located on Marine Drive
+- Smoke and Bones – Southern Style Barbecue, located on Marine Drive

 - Tequila Cocina Lonsdale – Mexican cuisine, located Lonsdale and 20th Street